 Data collected by ADMs is accessible through the Knightscope Security Operations Center (KSOC), an intuitive, browser-based user interface.
 Clients can recall, review, and save the data for analysis, forensic or archival purposes.
 In addition, the ADMs can be set on specific patrol schedules and paths in order to most effectively adapt to the patrolling environment.
 The information is accessible both on desktop and mobile devices.
 Security professionals can have the power of Knightscope's technology at their fingertips at any time.

 THE OFFERING

-Securities offered: Maximum of X,XXX,XXX shares of Series m Preferred Stock outstanding immediately before the Offering (1)
+Securities offered: Maximum of 6,666,666 shares of Series m Preferred Stock, convertible into shares of Class A